Praesentia/MedKitDomain-Swift/README.md

 MedKit is the concept for a client API, facilitating bi-directional communication with medical devices.

-MedKitDomain extends MedKitCore with enterprise level support for administrative domains.
+MedKitDomain augments MedKitCore with support for enterprise level administrative domains.
 This currently includes rudimentary support for account management and patient directories.

+MedKitDomain is not an Electronic Health Record (EHR) system.
+Although, an EHR may implement the MedKitDomain interface.

 ## Dependencies